CosmosDB/labs/java/labs/09-troubleshooting-performance.md

 1. Add the following line of code to print out the provisioned throughput value:

     ```java
-    await Console.Out.WriteLineAsync($"{throughput} RU per sec");
+    logger.info("{} RU per sec", throughput);
     ```

 1. Add the following code to update the RU/sec setting for the container:

     ```java
-    await peopleContainer.ReplaceThroughputAsync(1000);
+    peopleContainer.replaceProvisionedThroughput(1000).block();
     ```

     > Although the overall minimum throughput that can be set is 400 RU/s, specific containers or databases may have higher limits depending on size of stored data, previous maximum throughput settings, or number of containers in a database.
 Trying to set a value below the available minimum will cause an exception here.
-The current allowed minumum value can be found on the **ThroughputResponse.MinThroughput** property.

 1. Save all of your open editor tabs.

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Terminal** menu option.

-1. In the open terminal pane, enter and execute the following command:

-    ```sh
-    dotnet run
-    ```

-    > This command will build and execute the console project.
+1. Run the project.

 1. Observe the output of the console application.